 - One course in Natural Science (NS)

-- Two course in Communication.
-One may be in Oral Communication (CO).
-At least one must be in Written Communication (CW)
+- Two courses in Communication.
+One in Oral Communication (CO) and one in Written Communication (CW)

 - Two courses in Quantitative Reasoning (Q)

 - Two courses in Global Learning/Civic Engagement (G)